-4.3.10 The National Park Authority considers that the control of internal lighting (and amount of glazing) to further protect the National Park from light pollution.
+4.3.10 The National Park Authority considers that the control of internal lighting (and amount of glazing) to further protect the National Park and minimise the impact on protected species from light pollution.
 Dark skies have been identified as an updated special quality.